karlosos/kindle_clippings_webapp/README.md

 All functions:

 -   import clippings
 -   browse clippings
 -   create backup and load from backup (saved to json file)
 -   export all clippings from book to txt file
 -   save application state in `localStorage` (app state is persistent)

 ## What I Have Learned

 This project was more goal oriented rather than education oriented.
 I wanted to have a simple desktop (electron) application for managing my kindle clippings.

 ## Development

+You will need Node v16.13.1.
+I suggest using `nvm` for managing your node versions.

 1. Install dependencies with `npm install`.
 1. Run desktop application with `npm run start` or react app with `npm run react-start`.